 She let out a tired sigh; a soft moan of sorts.
-The pain in her wounded left paw was immense and the broken shoulder of her left leg had sapped her completely.
+The pain in her wounded left paw was immense and the cracked shoulder of her left leg had sapped her completely.
 She simply did not have any energy left to even lick her paw anymore.

 Laxmi, the lioness, cut a forlorn figure that wintry night at the Gir Sanctuary.

-Abandoned by her pack and left to fend for her own, the 13-year-old lioness had not eaten in days and was in pretty bad shape at present.
+Abandoned by her pack and left to fend for her own, the 13-year-old lioness had not eaten in days and was in a pitiable state at present.
 Her frame had become bony and the color of her fur seemed to have degenerated to a pale brownish-grey.

 To add to her woes, while trying to desperately hunt down a porcupine this morning, her left paw had been maimed by the rodent’s sharp spikes.
-She had thought that the little animal would provide a good and easy meal in these desperate times.
+She had thought that the little animal would provide a decent and easy meal in these desperate times.
 But instead, the thing had left her badly injured.

 And now, she could barely walk.

-It was not just the pain in her foot that was bothering her, though.
+It was not just the pain in her foot that was tormenting her, though.
 The pain went deep.
 Within a span of one day, her life had completely capsized.

 Those were good days.
-Laxmi used to bask in the glory of being the partner of pride’s chief.
-She herself was a terrific hunter and had led the pack on several hunting forays.
+Laxmi used to bask in the glory of being the partner of the pride’s handsome chief.
+She was a terrific hunter herself and had led the pack on countless hunting forays.
 In her prime, Laxmi had a glowing light brown skin and a pretty sturdy frame.
-There had been occasions when she had brought down an adult male buffalo almost single-handedly.
+There had been occasions when she had even brought down an adult male buffalo almost single-handedly.